w3f/polkadot-wiki/docs/learn/learn-runtime-upgrades.md

 changes in the runtime logic.

 Runtime upgrades are voted on and executed via [Polkadot OpenGov](./learn-polkadot-opengov.md).
-You should monitor the Relay Chain as follows to know when the next runtime upgrade will be enacted:
+You should monitor the relay chain as follows to know when the next runtime upgrade will be enacted:

 1. Check each block for `referenda (Submitted)` events and check if the `track` is `0` or `1`, which correspond to the `Root` and `whitelistedCaller` tracks, respectively.
 These are the only tracks